siyu6974/QuickLook.Plugin.FitsViewer/README.md

 - FITS header available via the little info icon on the top-right corner

 ## Typical usecases
-* in the field: finding exposure/gain combination
+* in the field: experiment exposure/gain combination
 * post: primary sub rejection for things like satelite trails and bad tracking